Custom Home and Remodeling Blog

 Cellular composite siding is a relatively new type of material made from PVC, or petroleum and polymers.
 It is low maintenance and very durable, but the manufacturing process of this product can be harmful to the environment.
 Cellular composite siding mimics the look of wood, yet it tends to have a more synthetic appearance than fiber cement siding.
 The boards interlock and weigh less than fiber cement siding, which can make installation easier.
 This product comes pre-finished and does not require painting.

-Guide To Home Exterior Siding Materials
+Our Guide To Home Exterior Siding Material Options - Cellular Composite Siding

 3. Vinyl Siding